 With its perfect harmony of dashi broth and sweet, savory fried tofu pouches, Kitsune Udon is one of the most beloved udon noodle soups in Osaka, Japan.
-The fried tofu provides just the right accent, while its oil content contributes to the rich depth of the dish.
+The fried tofu adds just the right touch, and its oil content contributes to the dish’s rich, savory depth.

 What is Kitsune Udon?